 I am also a keen advocate of producing prototypes before fully coding.
 These prototypes are a hybrid of design and interaction that enable a team to experience how a user interface will feel before it is coded.
 This gives an opportunity for all involved to provide feedback at an early stage and be a part of the iteration process.

 In many projects, my clients require the ability to manage the content of their website.
 WordPress is the world’s most popular content management system which I have many years of experience with.
-WordPress is extremely customisable via its API and third-party plugins; my experience enables me to make the most cost-effective decisions when it comes to choosing between a pre-made plugin or writing custom code.
-My focus when customising WordPress is on ease of use and maintainability; making sure you can manage your content as simply and quickly as possible.
+My focus when using WordPress is on ease of use and maintainability; making sure you can manage your content as simply and quickly as possible.